-The water and environment unit (WEU) aims through this sector to provide access to improved water sources to beneficiaries, particularly vulnerable rural communities, in accordance with the national definition for water coverage.
+The Water and Environment Unit (WEU) aims through this sector to provide access to improved water sources by beneficiaries, particularly vulnerable rural communities, in accordance with the national definition for water coverage.

-The progress in implementing and developing projects:
+1- The progress in implementing and developing projects

-Table one below shows progress in projects implementation for 2015 and cumulative progress for 2011-2015.
+Table 5 below shows progress in projects implementation for 2015 and cumulative progress for 2011-2015.